Chairman - Vincent Tremaine

 His community and business involvement runs deep, including time as Deputy President of the Australia Day Council, two terms on the Environment Protection Authority (SA), three terms on Flinders University Council, a decade as a Director of the Australian Chamber of Commerce and Industry (ACCI) and multiple terms as Chairman of Council for International Trade and Commerce, SA.

-Amongst other involvements, he is currently Chairman of the Women's and Children's Hospital Foundation, The Adelaide Central Market Authority, The New Venture Institute at Flinders University and Renew Adelaide.
+Amongst other involvements, he is currently Chairman of the Women's and Children's Hospital Foundation, The Adelaide Central Market Authority, The New Venture Institute at Flinders University and Renew Adelaide and Director at Carina Biotech.

 Nick has been twice recognised in the Australian Honours lists.
 In 2000, he was made a Member of the Order of Australia and in 2013, he was made an Officer of the Order Of Australia.
 In April 2012 he was Awarded Doctor of the University, honoris causa, DUniv Flin.